Ryran98/KatyWroteABlog/backend/README.md

 . setup.sh
 ```

+### Installing packages

 You will then need to install all of the required packages to run the backend server:

 ```
 pip install -r requirements.txt
 ```

+### Local testing

+Once the virtual environment is setup and the packages are all installed, you can run the flask backend with the following command:

 ```
 py app.py